Ignore Deadbeat Daddies and Bid Farewell to Child Support Dependence

 The following article is in response to a popular message board trend about complaining about dead beat daddies and child support dependence.
-Feel free to reply with your reactions.
+Feel free to reply with your reactions and watch the video too.

 So what is the positive impact of letting go?
 The negatives were covered all right, but why not consider the positives?
 Before we let the negatives rule, the positives deserve a fair hearing.
 Let’s examine 5 positive reasons in favor of attempting to forget about your deadbeat baby daddy and inadequate child support to see those that ring true.